khw413n9/neo-img/README.md

 > [!Important]
 > adjust the offset and size to match your screen
 > default config is likely to not look good on your screen
-> also sixel support is experimental, it may be slow and look worser then the other options